Many of you have requested a more ‘global’ view of your projects. A place where you can track and manage multiple projects in one place…

 What is your favourite part of the new calendars?

 The new calendar view is actually my favourite update.
 Showing date spans are much more functional, as you can see long-term events and get a real feel for time.
 We couldn’t do that before, so it’s an exciting new feature.

 I also like the ‘purpose’ of the global calendar — to be able to track items from across all of your collections.

 What was the biggest challenge you had during development?

 An overwhelmingly popular request was to create date spans and we used feedback from our users to try to find the best solution.
-However, we needed to compromise between visibility of items and the amount of information shown on each item.
+However, we needed to compromise between the visibility of items and the amount of information shown on each item.

-The main goal in a calendar is to visualize dates.
+The main goal of a calendar is to visualize dates.
 With the dates spanning across days, you now get a better sense of time, but we had to hide information such as label fields on the items.
-On the one hand, this can be frustrating if you want to see that information at a glance, but on the other hand, you can now see more scheduled items in each day and the calendar looks clean and simple.
+On the one hand, this can be frustrating if you want to see that information at a glance, but on the other hand, you can now see more scheduled items each day and the calendar looks clean and simple.

 We’re still tinkering with the display and hope to find a way to add field information back to the items without compromising the design of the calendar, but I think/hope that this is a good start for everyone!

 So the calendars will continue to evolve… Are there any features you want to add or change?

 We’d love to implement a mechanism to drag the edges of items to adjust dates without having to click into the item and adjust it from there.
 Recurring dates are another big request from our users, so that’s in the works.
 And we also want to implement two-way sync with other calendar apps… (stay tuned for next week 😉)